adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 ### Notes

 - It looks remarkably similar to CTM.
 The difference is that it doesn't reference browser methods directly.
 Facades are leaner and context specific, allowing the library to fix bugs enabling us to reliably enhance an interface.
-- There is a one to one mapping between what is in the condition and what the application uses.
+- There's a one to one mapping between what is in the condition and what the application uses.
 If the condition doesn't pass, the user gets the core experience.
-- There is no need for polyfills.
+- There's no need for polyfills.
 The library provides the method or it doesn't, depending on the browser.
 No caveats.
 - The application logic is decoupled from the browser.

-## Engineering a dynamic API
+## A dynamic API

-Peter Michaux's [Cross-Browser Widgets](http://peter.michaux.ca/articles/cross-browser-widgets) has a detailed walk-through all in one article.
-However, let's create a little something here and now.
+Peter Michaux's [Cross-Browser Widgets](http://peter.michaux.ca/articles/cross-browser-widgets) has a detailed walk-through, but let's create a little something now.

-The application needs to add a class to an element.
+Let's say our application needs to add a class to an element.
 First we'll create that function and expose a dynamic API:

 	// use isHostMethod